 "I'll do lots," I replied.

-This is my second night here at Knockranny House Hotel.
+This is my second night here at Knockranny House.
 I've already enjoyed a massage and a facial in Spa Salveo; I finally got back to the book I've been reading (Eleanor Oliphant is Completely Fine by Gail Honeyman) and I watched a few nostalgic episodes of Sabrina the Teenage Witch in my luxurious king-sized bed.

 I indulged in an extra-long shower.
 I spent time in the jacuzzi bath without feeling I was hogging it from somebody else.
-I slept in this morning without being wakened by snoring or someone else's alarm.
+I slept in this morning without being wakened by somebody snoring or someone else's alarm.

 I strolled into the town of Westport at my own pace.
 And the best part?
 I did it all on my schedule.